-I spend the early part of the week in Westminster, which normally means I fly to London on
+I spent the early part of the week in Westminster, which normally meant I

-A typical day in Westminster involves attending debates, meetings, committees
+A typical day in Westminster involved attending debates, meetings, committees

-and also dealing with correspondence from constituents, groups or organisations who contact me.
-I also meet with representatives of local groups and organisations when they lobby parliament to express their views.
-Constituents also visit the Houses of Parliament on a fairly regular basis.
+and also dealing with correspondence from constituents, groups or organisations who contacted me.
+I also met with representatives of local groups and organisations when they lobbied parliament to express their views.
+Constituents also visited the Houses of Parliament on a fairly regular basis.
 A major part of an MP's duty is the scrutiny of the work of Government.

 Labour Member on the House of Commons Commission, which